 Gaga’s spiritual transformation is taking place in a dark, oppressive and militaristic backdrop.
 This trend in music videos has been discussed in The Transhumanist and Police State Agenda in Pop Music.
 The article describes how the public is currently being bombarded with militaristic and oppressive imagery, intertwined with sexuality, in order to desensitize the public and create a subconscious positive association.
 Alejandro is clearly a continuation of this agenda set by the rest of the industry.
-During the entire video, we see in the background a giant screen displaying scenes of social unrest, buildings on fire and military police running around, placing the viewers in a tense and oppressive ambience.
+During the entire video, we see in the background a giant screen displaying scenes of social unrest, buildings on fire and military police running around, placing the viewers in a tense and oppressive ambiance.

 The video opens with men marching to a militaristic rhythm, some of them having their heads covered, maybe hinting that those men are prisoners of some sort.
-One of men is inside a pyramidal shape while another holds a hexagram as the prisoners march.
+One of the men is inside a pyramidal shape while another holds a hexagram as the prisoners march.
 Is this a representation of the masses marching to the rhythm of the elite, holding up high the symbols of its own oppression?
 Gaga is then shown in a position of power, wearing a black, illuminated crown while looking over the prisoners performing for her.

 The “Black Queen” removes one goggle at a time, flashing the Illuminati All-Seeing Eye sign (discussed in many previous articles on this site) and revealing the true nature of her power.

 In this scene, Gaga wears a “gun bra,” in accordance with the agenda of the sexualization of oppressive imagery.
-Her back-up dancers are dressed in uniforms reminiscent of dictatorships of the era of Hitler, Stalin, Franco and Mussolini.
+Her backup dancers are dressed in uniforms reminiscent of dictatorships of the era of Hitler, Stalin, Franco, and Mussolini.
 Political oppression is indeed sexy … oh wait, no, it’s not … it actually goes against everything America supposedly stands for.

 Mind Controlled Slaves?

-In a symbolic scene, a soldier is shown attached to strings, like marionette.
+In a symbolic scene, a soldier is shown attached to strings, like a marionette.
 He is not in control of his own movements and holds a gun on his privates (more sexualization of weaponry).
 He stares blankly, looking confused as a mind-control slave would.